 - Project overview

 - Timelines & milestones

 - Management and admin specifics

 - Attachments & visuals

 The detailed scope will serve as the core of the SOW.
 Here the milestones and deliverables need to be defined in extreme detail.
-Enough information should be included so that there is no misunderstanding when it comes to what is being done, who is doing it, and when it will be completed.
+Enough information should be included so that there is no misunderstanding regarding what is being done, who is doing it, and when it will be completed.
 A detailed scope will also include technical details.
-Including methods, techniques and any extra information that is of importance to the project.
+Including methods, techniques, and any extra information that is of importance to the project.

 Accounting for these questions and scenarios, using as much detail as possible, is essential to avoid costly disputes and delays.